Here’s what I do:

 Once WordPress and Discourse are connected, having one authenticate against the other or having Discourse’s comments embedded onto your WordPress pages is straightforward.
 If you need further help connecting WordPress and Discourse to work together and would rather not figure it out on your own, see my Custom Support option.

 If you have already done a standard install following the Install Cloud instructions I will add Apache and WordPress to your existing droplet rather than creating a new one.
+In some cases, I may also be able to add Discourse to your WordPress install.
 Follow the “providing root access” instructions on my Discourse SSL page.